 Four items, the first of which is self-promotion:

 A medical student interviewed me on UC Irvine’s independent, underground radio station.
 Kyle runs the radio program Monkeywrench, which “features music from across the punk spectrum and interviews with activists, artists, musicians, and organizers working to create a better world in Orange County and beyond.”
 He asked thoughtful questions about my past work with underserved populations and my current job in the jail.
-You can listen to the interview here.1 Then wish Kyle good luck as he starts his fourth year of medical school!
+You can listen to the interview here.[1.
+The internet has connected me with interesting, thoughtful, and intelligent people who hold a variety of perspectives.
+Start a blog; you’ll be pleasantly surprised with who you meet and what you learn.]
+Then wish Kyle good luck as he starts his fourth year of medical school!

 The remaining three are articles I recently read that are related to psychiatry: